 - 1. The variable frequency drive installed on the unit is supplied with an LCP (Local Control Panel).
 The LCP can be used for local VFD control and changing program parameters locally. - 2.
+The set-point can be found in parameter 3-10.0. - 3.
 For instructions on how to control the VFD and change its parameters, refer to VFD manufacturer's Operating Instructions delivered separately with the equipment.